dent-table/dent-table/docs/FORK.md

 git checkout master
 ```

-3. Re-add `dent-table-sqlite` upstream to submodule.
+3. Add `dent-table-sqlite` upstream to submodule.
 When pull down the data submodule, git doesn't configure its upstream (i.e. `dent-table-sqlite`) is not configured.
 We have to re-add it manually.

 ```bash